Penrith, Cumbria: Tudor period

 Penrith people were involved in a rebellion of 1536/1537 known as the Pilgrimage of Grace.
 Eight town residents were executed as a result.
-The motives seem to have been partly religious, partly to do with a desire for more English government protection against Scottish raids.
+The motives seem to have been partly religious and partly to do with a desire for more English government protection against Scottish raids.

-The reformation went on apace afterwards – the Augustinian Priory was dissolved and the two chantry bequests closed later.
+The Reformation went on apace afterwards – the Augustinian Priory was dissolved and the two chantry bequests closed later.
 The Strickland bequest partly funded the Penrith Grammar School, founded 1564, in the reign of Elizabeth I. Many governors of the new foundation in St Andrew's churchyard were rising Protestant gentry, who moved into various houses in Penrith: the families of Whelpdale (whose coat of arms adorns Dockray Hall), Carleton, Bost and Hutton (who had taken over the pele tower in Benson Row), and Richard Dudley of Yanwath Hall.
 The foundation was overseen by Sir Thomas Smith, one of Elizabeth's trusted Protestant counsellors.

+Tudor House – "... incorporates a survival of the earliest domestic architecture in Penrith."

-Penrith was not involved in the Rising of the North in 1569, despite involvement by Sir Richard Lowther and his younger brother Gerard, whose house in Penrith became the former Two Lions Inn.
+Penrith was not involved in the Rising of the North in 1569, despite involvement by Sir Richard Lowther and his younger brother Gerard, whose house in Penrith later became the former Two Lions Inn.
 The merchant, Robert Bartram, may have built the Tudor House in St Andrew's Place (1563), indicating a trading class operating in Penrith.